02 Mar The Role of Natural Gas in Our Energy Sources

 Phasing into Natural Gas

-Shifting into Natural Gas as a main energy source is inevitable.
+Shifting into electric power through natural gas as a main energy source is inevitable.
 Preparation is happening now to accommodate the requested closure of multiple coal plants in New England.
 These facilities will shut their doors, but provide fair warning.
 A coal-fired plant in Massachusetts will retire in 2017, cited as a heavy polluter.
 Several more plants have requested permission to shut down.
 In the longer term, these challenges may continue: four nuclear plants are licensed only until 2030, 2032 or 2035.
 States are doing what they can to temper the impact and create pricing stability throughout the transition.

 Natural gas is a great strategy for transitioning smoothly away from old and diminishing energy sources.
-With natural gas in abundance, and pipeline construction creating jobs, the reasons against pursuing the extraction of this resource are slim.
+With natural gas in abundance, and the oil and gas pipeline construction industry creating jobs, the reasons against pursuing the extraction of this resource are slim.
 Avoiding the high pollution levels of coal, the challenges of nuclear, and the foreign dependencies of oil are all good reasons to keep growing our domestic natural gas plants and pipeline infrastructure.